 How is SVXY’s value established?

 - The value of SVXY is set by the market, but it’s closely tied to the daily percentage moves of the inverse of an index (S&P VIX Short-Term Futurestm) that manages a hypothetical portfolio containing VIX futures contracts with two different expirations.
 Every day the index methodology specifies a new mix of VIX futures in the portfolio.
-On a daily basis SVXY moves in the opposite direction of the index with a leverage factor of -0.5X, so for example, if the index (ticker SPVXSPID) moves up 0.3%, then SVXY will move down precisely 0.3%.
+On a daily basis SVXY moves in the opposite direction of the index with a leverage factor of -0.5X, so for example, if the index (ticker SPVXSPID) moves up 0.3%, then SVXY will move down precisely 0.15%.
 This post has more information on how the index itself works.
 The index is maintained by S&P Dow Jones Indices.

 - As is the case with all Exchange Traded Funds, SVXY’s theoretical share value is just the dollar value of the securities and cash that it currently holds divided by the number of shares outstanding.
-This theorectical value is published every 15 seconds as the “intraday indicative” (IV) value.
+This theoretical value is published every 15 seconds as the “intraday indicative” (IV) value.
 Yahoo Finance publishes this quote using the ^SVXY-IV ticker.
 The end of day value is published as the Net Asset Value (NAV).
 The NAV is computed at 4:15 ET, not the usual market close time of 4:00 ET, because VIX Futures don’t settle until 4:15.
 I recommend that anyone that trades SVXY also keep its IV ticker on your watchlist.
 If the two prices diverge significantly it indicates that the markets are in turmoil and extra care is mandated.
 If in doubt, trust the IV price.

 - If the trading value of SVXY diverges too much from its IV value wholesalers called Authorized Participants (APs) will normally intervene to reduce that difference.
 If SVXY is trading enough below the index they start buying large blocks of SVXY—which tends to drive the price up, and if it’s trading above they will short SVXY.
 The APs have an agreement with ProShares that allows them to do these restorative maneuvers at a profit, so they are highly motivated to keep SVXY’s tracking in good shape.